F5Networks/k8s-bigip-ctlr/docs/README.rst

 Controller Configuration Parameters
 -----------------------------------

-All configuration parameters below are global to the |kctlr|.
+All of the configuration parameters below are global.

 .. _general configs: